-Images of chaos like this airport scene are a common occurrence because any deviation from normal operations strains or overwhelms airline personnel.
+Images of chaos like this airport scene are a common occurrence when a deviation from normal operations strains or overwhelms airline personnel.

-Last week we powered up our prototype artificial intelligence engine designed to help air travelers help themselves through the smartphone conversation UIs they already use.
+Last week we powered up Aeromeo (air Romeo), our prototype artificial intelligence engine designed to help air travelers help themselves through the smartphone conversation UIs they already use.

-AI can handle thousands of simultaneous customer conversations and each conversation is contextually relevant, i.e., connecting to your systems enables the conversation to be relevant to the circumstances of each customer.
+AI can handle thousands of simultaneous customer conversations and each conversation is contextually relevant, i.e., connecting to an airline’s systems enables the conversation to be relevant to the circumstances of each customer.

-Conversation also works both ways.
-Companies can initiate thousands of hyper-relevant, individual conversations with customers too.
+Conversation works both ways too; airlines can initiate thousands of hyper-relevant, individual conversations with customers.